 Chip seal is a cost-effective method used to protect and extend the life of a road.
 It involves applying a thin layer of asphalt to the road surface, followed by a layer of gravel or crushed stone ("chips").
 The gravel is then pressed into the asphalt to help seal cracks, prevent water from seeping into the roadway, and improve the driving surface and traction for vehicles.

-The City of Billings and downtown TIF (tax increment financing) funds are funding this project.
+The City of Billings and downtown TIF (tax increment financing) funds funded this project.
 TIF is used by municipalities and local governments to fund public infrastructure and community improvements in a specific geographic area.
 Property owners within a TIF district pay at the same rate as those outside the district but as property values increase over time, the increase in taxes for those who own property inside a TIF district is captured and put back into the TIF district to fund future developments.
 More information about the Downtown TIF district can be found here.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.